maboytim/LiteBrite-80/README.md

 The command syntax is `lb80text "string to display"`.
 The quotes are optional and only required if the string has leading spaces.

-It happens this demo program is a good stress case for memory.
+It happens that this demo program is a good stress case for memory.
 Although using additional banked memory in the M4 and M2 really has no effect on the operation of the LB-80 itself some banked versions are included.
+If the program doesn't crash your Z80 and memory system are likely pretty solid.

 #### [TRS-80 Model 1 and Model 3 Version](source/lb80text/lb80txm1.asm)